-- 18. Involved supervisors can use a variety of methods to share information about the group.
-According to the survey responses, mechanisms that are used to ensure effective communication with other involved supervisors when their authority is the group-wide supervisor include supervisory colleges, MoUs, and meetings on an ad hoc or regular basis.
-Involved supervisors can supplement formal mechanisms with informal meetings, teleconferences and secure web-based communication platforms.
-Such information-sharing methods can also be used by supervisors to share significant events that may affect the group. - 19.
-Where a governance issue involves a particular insurance legal entity within the group, the group-wide supervisor may decide to have a bilateral discussion only with the supervisor of a particular insurance legal entity rather than all of the other involved supervisors.
-Similarly, it is good practice to facilitate meetings that include the Board and/or Senior Management of both the group and the relevant insurance legal entity within the group, as well as the group-wide supervisor and the relevant involved supervisor. - 20.
+- 20. Involved supervisors can use a variety of methods, in terms of frequency and form, to share information about the group.
+According to the survey responses, mechanisms that are used to facilitate effective communication with other involved supervisors when their authority is the group-wide supervisor include regular means (e.g., in person supervisory college meetings) and ad hoc means (e.g., bilateral calls).
+These regular and ad hoc means of communication may be scheduled or unscheduled (e.g., unscheduled phone calls between operational/line supervisors).
+Both types of means are considered to be important supervisory communication tools.
+Such information-sharing methods should be used by supervisors to share significant events that may affect the group. - 21.
+Where a governance issue involves a particular insurance legal entity within the group, the group-wide supervisor may decide to have a bilateral discussion only with the supervisor of a particular insurance legal entity rather than with all other involved supervisors.
+Similarly, it is good practice to facilitate meetings that include the Board and/or Senior Management of both the group and the relevant insurance legal entity within the group, as well as the group-wide supervisor and the relevant other involved supervisor. - 22.
 To facilitate ad-hoc sharing of information and opinions it is important to build trust and relationships between involved supervisors.
-It is a good practice for involved supervisors to aim at building relationships and trust by engaging in joint activities, such as secondments between supervisors.
+It is good practice for involved supervisors to aim at building relationships and trust by engaging in joint activities, such as secondments between supervisors.